humidair1999/flappyBirdClone/README.md

 # flappyBirdClone

-#### A Flappy Bird clone written using CreateJS, RequireJS, whenjs, underscore, and Radio.js
+#### A Flappy Bird clone written using CreateJS, RequireJS, whenjs, underscore.js, and Radio.js

 ---